gullerya/object-observer/README.md

 	...
 	```

     Clone is deep, having cloned all of the object's sub-graph.
-Cloning performed by means of `Object.assign`, therefore only __own enumerables__ are going to be observed.
+Cloning performed by means of `Object.getOwnPropertyNames`, therefore only __own__ properties (and their descendants in case of objects/arrays) are going to be observed.

 ##### `Observable` instance properties